f3-factory/F3com-data/framework-variables/main.md

 ## Globals

 F3 maintains its own symbol table for framework and application variables, which are independent of PHP's.
 Some variables are mapped to PHP globals.
 Fat-Free's `SESSION` is equivalent to `$_SESSION`, and `REQUEST` maps to `$_REQUEST`.
 Use of framework variables is recommended, instead of PHP's, to help you with data transfer across different functions, classes and methods.
-They also have other advantages:-
+They also have other advantages:

 * You can use framework variables directly in your templates.
 * You don't have to instruct PHP to reference a variable outside the current scope using a global keyword inside each function or method.
 All F3 variables are global to your application.